sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 ```

 This is one of those cases where consistency in following a guideline forces a change that may seem silly, but it's better to be consistent across the codebase than taking the short path and leaving something as it was because it seems simple.

+I added tests for the `Actions` component and called it a day.